jiangtj-lab/hexo-next-pwa/README.md

 ### Why is it publish in the @jiangtj scope?

 In fact, I don’t know much about pwa.
-It (this plugin) relies on the internal api of workbox.
 I doubt whether I can maintain this plugin.
 Anyway, my blog depends on it.
-In the short term, I don’t Will give up :joy:
+In the short term, I don’t Will give up :joy:.